Looking to get fitter and better on holiday? Health and wellness at the Four Seasons Costa Rica is unrivalled!

 What do you love about this hotel the most?

-I’d have to say the holistic direction that we are taking, and the commitment to offer the best wellness journey to our guests.
+I’d have to say the holistic direction that we are taking.
+And the commitment to offer the best wellness journey to our guests.
 In addition, the uniquely beautiful location helps one to embrace the whole experience.

 What further plans does the hotel have for improving the wellness of their guests?

-We are planning to create thematic wellness retreats, where our guests can take a break from their daily routines to nourish their mind, body and soul.
+We are planning to create thematic wellness retreats, so our guests can take a break from their daily routines to nourish their mind, body and soul.
 We will be hosting internationally recognised Masters to help them along this magical journey.
 In fact, we are planning to incorporate many Shamanic rituals in our wellness packages.
 We are also planning to bring to life authentic native tribal healing traditions as part of our Spa Menu.
 Moving away from Costa Rican culture, we are also about to offer a full Ayurvedic experience, which will focus on nutrition.
 But there’s much more coming, too!